aditya-saxena-7/Optiver-Realized-Volatility-Prediction/options.md

 - **Time Decay**: Options lose value as they approach their expiration date, which can erode potential profits.
 - **Risk of Loss**: While the initial investment might be small, the potential for losses, especially with certain speculative strategies, can be substantial.

+# Overview of Options Participants

+Options trading involves four main participants: call buyers, call sellers, put buyers, and put sellers.
+Each plays a distinct role with specific rights and obligations.

+## Call Buyer
+A **call buyer** purchases the right to buy an underlying asset at a specified strike price within a set period.
+The call buyer is optimistic, believing the asset's price will rise above the strike price before the option expires.

+### Example:
+- An investor buys a call option on Stock X, trading at $50, with a strike price of $55.
+- **Scenario**: If Stock X rises to $60, the investor can exercise the option to buy at $55, gaining an immediate profit on each share minus the premium paid.

+## Call Seller
+A **call seller** (or call writer) sells the call option, collecting the premium, and has the obligation to sell the underlying asset at the strike price if the option is exercised by the buyer.
+Call sellers might be neutral or slightly bearish on the underlying asset.

+### Example:
+- An investor sells a call option on Stock Y with a strike price of $75, while the current price is $70.
+- **Scenario**: If Stock Y stays below $75, the option expires worthless, and the seller keeps the premium as profit.
+If it exceeds $75, the seller must sell the stock at $75, potentially missing out on higher profits.

+## Put Buyer
+A **put buyer** purchases the right to sell the underlying asset at a specified strike price within a set period.
+This is typically a bearish move, expecting the asset's price to fall below the strike price.

+### Example:
+- An investor buys a put option on Stock Z at a strike price of $20 while the current price is $25.
+- **Scenario**: If Stock Z drops to $15, the investor can exercise the option to sell at $20, securing a better selling price than the current market, minus the premium paid.

+## Put Seller
+A **put seller** (or put writer) sells the put option, taking on the obligation to buy the underlying asset at the strike price if the put buyer exercises the option.
+Put sellers are generally neutral to bullish on the asset, expecting it to stay the same or rise in price.

+### Example:
+- An investor sells a put option on Stock A with a strike price of $30 while the current price is $35.
+- **Scenario**: If Stock A stays above $30, the put expires worthless, and the seller keeps the premium.
+If it drops below $30, the seller must buy it at $30, potentially at a loss if the market price is lower.

+Each role in options trading offers different risks and rewards, aligning with various investment strategies and outlooks on market movements.

 Resources:

 - [What are Options?](https://youtu.be/CRhGikRHSu8?si=FJ2dYdzfNymi9Yd-)